dusty-turner/blog/content/community.md

 ---

-I've had the honor of hosting sevel leaders in the NYR community.
+I've had the honor of hosting several leaders in the NYR community.
 I'm very grateful for your time and knowledge passed along to the West Point community.

 Hadley Wickham:  Hadley Spoke to nearly 600 cadets about introduction to data analysis.
 Later he "live coded" in a smaller talk to our faculty.
 Hadley was very gracious and humble and left everyone in awe.